fluxcd/flux/site/faq.md

 ### Is there any special directory layout I need in my git repo?

 Nope.
 Flux doesn't place any significance on the directory structure, and will descend into subdirectories in search of YAMLs.
+Although [kubectl works with JSON files](https://kubernetes.io/docs/concepts/configuration/overview/#using-kubectl), Flux will ignore JSON.
 It avoids directories that look like Helm charts.

 If you have YAML files in the repo that _aren't_ for applying to